Forensic Science Technicians help forensic scientists and the police to solve crimes by looking at evidence from crime scenes.

 Related School Subjects:

-DETECTIVE SCIENCE: 40 CRIME-SOLVING, CASE-BREAKING, CROOK-CATHCIN ACTIVITIES FOR KIDS
+DETECTIVE SCIENCE: 40 CRIME-SOLVING, CASE-BREAKING, CROOK-CATCHIN ACTIVITIES FOR KIDS

 THE BERENSTAIN BEARS AND THE MISSING DINOSAUR BONE by Stan Berenstain and Jan Berenstain